Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `combatSession`

+*Read-only*.
 Combat session data.
 This exists while the actor is in combat to provide memory for AI combat decisions.

 **Returns**: